dawood94/go-NLP/README.md

 Before setting up the project locally, ensure you have the following:

 1. **Go**
    Make sure Go is installed on your system.
-You can download it [here](https://golang.org/dl/).
+You can download it [here](https://golang.org/dl/)

 2. **Slack** 💬
    You need a Slack workspace and a Slack bot token.
-Create a new bot in your Slack workspace and obtain the bot token.[Slac(https://app.slack.com/).
+Create a new bot in your [Slack](https://app.slack.com/) workspace and obtain the bot token.

 3. **Wit.ai** 🧠
    Create a Wit.ai account and set up a new app.
-Obtain the Wit.ai token.[Wit](https://wit.ai/apps).
+Obtain the [Wit](https://wit.ai/apps).ai token.

 4. **Wolfram Alpha** 🔢
-   Create an account on Wolfram Alpha and obtain an App ID.[Wolfram](https://developer.wolframalpha.com/).
+   Create an account on [Wolfram](https://developer.wolframalpha.com/) Alpha and obtain an App ID.

 5. **Environment Variables** 🔑
    Create a `.env` file in the root directory of the project with the following variables: